 Front Street parallels the KCS tracks.
 The city hall is there, with the police department a short distance away.

 |205 Magnolia St., Edwards, MS|

-The 2017 photographs were taken with a Yashica Electro 35CC compact rangefinder camera on Ilford Delta 100 film.
+I took the 2017 photographs with my Yashica Electro 35CC compact rangefinder camera on Ilford Delta 100 film.
 There was rain and drizzle, and the contrast worked out perfectly with this film and development.
 I bought this little Yashica as a convenient walkabout camera for an upcoming trip to Nepal.
-The 35mm f/1.8 Color Yashinon lens, a Sonnar type, is very high quality.
-The film was developed by Praus Productions in Rochester, NY.
+The 35mm ƒ/1.8 Color Yashinon-DX lens, a Sonnar type, is very high quality.
+Praus Productions in Rochester, NY developed the film.

 The 2008 frame of the old Chevrolets is from Kodak Panatomic-X film, taken with a Fujifilm GW690II medium format camera.